 The Lancashire Group is a provider of global specialty insurance and reinsurance products with operations in London and Bermuda.
 LHL was incorporated under the laws of Bermuda on 12 October 2005.
 On 16 March 2009, LHL was added to the official list and its common shares were admitted to trading on the main market of the LSE; previously LHL's shares were listed on AIM, a subsidiary market of the LSE.
 Since 21 May 2007, LHL's shares have had a secondary listing on the BSX.

-LHL's registered office is Power House, 7 Par-la-Ville Road, Hamilton HM 11, Bermuda.
-LHL's head office is Level 29, 20 Fenchurch Street, London, EC3M 3BY, UK.
+LHL's head office and registered office is Power House, 7 Par-la-Ville Road, Hamilton HM 11, Bermuda.